ArduFox/TiTraPy/README.md

 * :ok: write a short but instructive user manual - even if it will bei soon outdated

 # State and changes

+## Changes in V 00.80

+- when selecting action in cal_view time is set to that of selected action

+## Changes in V 00.77

+- Better handling of errors in reading tasks, projects and calenders - not finished yet: handle tasks without projects!
+- added GPL Licenc
+- eliminated debugging prints
+- added adaptive column chart of actions of day with labels of time and task
+- problems when writing german umlauts to csv solved

 ## 24.07.2019 Version 00.76